adasq/dropbox-v2-api/EXAMPLES.md

 ### files/copy_batch/check ([see docs](https://www.dropbox.com/developers/documentation/http/documentation#files-copy_batch-check))
-Returns the status of an asynchronous job for [copy_batch](#filescopy_batch-see-docs).
-If success, it returns list of results for each entry.
+Returns the status of an asynchronous job for [copy_batch:2](#filescopy_batch:2-see-docs).
+It returns list of results for each entry.

 ```js
 dropbox({